FontysVenlo/prj4e-repository-group_e03/Smart Radiator Test Setup.md

 This method is best for testing precise movements and physical compatibility before real deployment.

 ### **Option 2: Mechanical Substitute (Simple Test Rig)**
-- Use a plastic or metal knob (e.g., an old potentiometer knob) to mimic a radiator valve’s turning motion.
+- Use a plastic or metal knob to mimic a radiator valve’s turning motion.
 - Mount it on a wooden or acrylic base for stability.
 - Manually block rotation at specific points to test resistance detection.